AxFormer: Accuracy-driven Approximation of Transformers for Faster, Smaller and more Accurate NLP Models: Experimental Results

-We implement our techniques within Huggingface’s Transformers library in PyTorch (\cite{DBLP:journals/corr/abs-1910-03771}).
-We use Intel AI's NLP Architect for experiments on Q8BERT.
+We implemented our techniques within Huggingface’s Transformers library in PyTorch \cite{DBLP:journals/corr/abs-1910-03771}.
+We used Intel AI's NLP Architect for experiments on Q8BERT.
 The experiments were performed on a GeForce RTX 2080 Ti GPU with 11GB memory.
-We present results on several NLP tasks with multiple Transformer architectures.
-All results reported are the average of 10 runs with random seeds after 3 epochs of fine-tuning on the dev set, unless otherwise specified.
-Detailed descriptions of the tasks and Transformers used in our experiments is given in Appendix \ref{ThirdAppendix}.
-Additional results on the GLUE test set are presented in Appendix \ref{FourthAppendix}.
+All results are reported on the test set, averaged across 10 runs with random seeds after 3 epochs of fine-tuning, unless otherwise specified.
+We randomly sample $15\%$ of the training set with class balance, and use it as the validation set in the AxFormer framework.
+Thus, the test set is not used in AxFormer.